raspberry-varg/raspberry-varg/README.md

 ![Photo of 3 San Francisco skyscrapers, pointing at a partly-cloudy sky.](https://github.com/raspberry-varg/raspberry-varg/assets/90274287/4165f535-0952-49cb-9521-fc60eada7d2a)

-# 👋 Hi, I'm Robert ("Em")!
+👋 Hi!
 I'm a software engineer with a background in **compiler design and implementation**, engineering the inner workings of modern web frameworks, and game development.
 I have done extensive work utilizing **TypeScript, Python, and Java**.

 ___